Dynatrace/dynatrace-otel-collector/README.md

 ### Verifying image signatures

-All container images are signed using [cosign] keyless signing ([Sigstore]).
-No long-lived signing keys are used;
+All container images are signed using [cosign] keyless signing ([Sigstore]), starting with version `v0.49.0`.
-signatures are bound to the GitHub Actions release workflow via OIDC.
+No long-lived signing keys are used; signatures are bound to the GitHub Actions release workflow via OIDC.

 To verify an image, install [cosign] and run: